ajufrancis/neutron-lan/modeling.md

 - subnets
 - (other modules to be added)

+Each config module should have add, get, set and delete functions in it.

 For example,
 - "init.run()" initializes the local system setting
 - "bridges.add(...)" adds bridges required for neutron-lan